chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ### Hello fellow AMB-Net node operators.
 Welcome to this little repository.

-Here I present a complete setup that may help you monitor and control your ATLAS or APOLLO through the MacBook TouchBar.
+Here I present a complete setup that may help you monitor and control your single or multiple ATLAS or APOLLO nodes through the MacBook TouchBar (New Stats bar with combined information of multiple nodes introduced in version 1.5).

 Please note that _this is NOT an official tool created by Ambrosus_, but a setup that I built to control my own node and found quite useful to share with the whole community.
 Although I don't expect any dangerous errors to occur, _I give no warranty that this is bug-free_, so please have a look at the code, before running it.
 I have been controlling my node with this for several months without major issues now.